msaimanish/ClassSense_AI/README.md

 ## Google Technologies Used

-- Google MediaPipe – Multi-face detection
+ClassSense_AI extensively uses Google technologies:

+- **Google MediaPipe**
+  Used for efficient and reliable multi-face detection in real-time video streams.

+- **TensorFlow and Keras**
+  Used to generate face embeddings for identity representation and comparison.

+- **Google Cloud Firestore**
+  Acts as the primary cloud database for storing:
+  - Registered student face embeddings
+  - Attendance records
-- TensorFlow and Keras – Face embedding generation
+  - Confidence scores and timestamps

+- **Firebase Admin SDK**
+  Enables secure server-side access to Firestore from the Flask backend.

+- **Google Gemini AI**
+  Used in the Analytics Dashboard to:
+  - Generate natural-language summaries of attendance trends
-- Google Cloud Firestore – Cloud database for students and attendance records
+  - Analyze daily and overall attendance patterns
-- Firebase Admin SDK – Secure server-side database access
-- Google Gemini AI (optional enhancement) – Analytics and insights generation
+  - Provide AI-driven insights such as participation consistency
+  - Assist in explaining trends in a human-readable form

 ---